Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#Backward-Compatibility "Previous section in reading order")]   [[\>](#Using-NetCDF_002d4_002e0-with-the-Classic-and-64_002dbit-Offset-Formats "Next section in reading order")]       [[\<\<](#NetCDF-3-Transition-Guide "Beginning of this chapter or previous chapter")]   [[Up](#NetCDF-3-Transition-Guide "Up section")]   [[\>\>](#NetCDF-2-C-Transition-Guide "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   --------------------------------------------------------------------- ------------------------------------------------------------------------------------------------------------------ --- -------------------------------------------------------------------------------------- ------------------------------------------------- ------------------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-B.4 The Classic and the Expanded NetCDF Data Models {.section}
+B.4 The Classic and the Expanded NetCDF Data Models
 ---------------------------------------------------

 The classic netCDF data model consists of variables, dimensions, and